History - K-12 Education Advocacy Byron C. Shutz, Jr.

 The WSPTA serves over 150,000 PTA members in 13 active Regions throughout Washington.

-Lead Chair 2009 - Legislative Focus Day 2009: recruited co-chair Shelley Kloba, led membership
+• Lead Chair 2009 - Legislative Focus Day 2009: recruited co-chair Shelley Kloba, led this

-and broad coalition advocacy event in Olympia to match the political needs in the legislative Session,
+membership and broad coalition advocacy event in Olympia to match the political needs in the

-public rally on the steps to the Capital Legislative Building with Governor Gregoire
+legislative Session, culminating with a public rally on the steps to the Capital Legislative Building with

-and dozens of legislators and public officials; identify goals and tools to mobilize PTA members and
+Governor Gregoire and dozens of legislators and public officials; identify goals and tools to mobilize

-advocacy partners to engage and influence legislators in a year-round lobbying program; created
+PTA members and advocacy partners to engage and influence legislators in a year-round lobbying

-new infrastructure, processes and materials, new web resources, partner cultivation, and
+program; created all new infrastructure, processes and materials, new web resources, partner

-documentation; coordinated management over the year of major partner organization and public
+cultivation, and documentation; coordinated management over the year of major partner organization

 informational tools, materials and processes to membership and public on the work of the WA